Redwood City Seed Company, Box 361, Redwood City, CA 94064.

 ---DRIED BULK LEAVES.
 One to two feet long, and wrapped in 1/2 pound bundles, about 3 inches in diameter.
 About 20 braids can be made from 1/2 pound of bulk leaves.
-August to September only, order early.
+July-Sept.
+2020, order early.
 PRICE: 1/2 pound $50

 22 of our Supershamanistic sweetgrass plants grown in Indiana,

 only two years after planting--A sweetgrass jungle!

 A free dried sweetgrass sample is sent separately, when you order any live plants.